selkovjr/gt-2-thermistor-experiment/README.md

 This model is dodgy in too many ways to mention, yet it appears to be capable of simulating some properties of the field that could be responsible for the warp.
 I have no idea what those properties are.

-Varying the temperature of simulated heater to match measured temperatures at the probe produced the following dependence of thermistor-probe offset on probe temperature:
+Varying the temperature of simulated heater to match the observations at the probe produced the following dependence of thermistor-probe offset on probe temperature:

 ![thermal gradient](gradient.png)